gabrielfalcao/bose/doc/plugins/interface.rst

 `score` descending.

-In general, plugin methods correspond directly to methods of `nose.selector.Selector`, `nose.loader.TestLoader` and `nose.result.TextTestResult` are called by those methods when they are called.
+In general, plugin methods correspond directly to methods of `bose.selector.Selector`, `bose.loader.TestLoader` and `bose.result.TextTestResult` are called by those methods when they are called.
 In some cases, the plugin hook doesn't neatly match the method in which it is called; for those, the documentation for the hook will tell you where in the test process it is called.